COMP-4350-Group-6/budgetwise/README.md

 - Some bugs and edge cases are tracked in the [GitHub Issues](https://github.com/COMP-4350-Group-6/budgetwise/issues) tab.
 - Please check issues before reporting new bugs.
-- API integration tests may fail if environment variables are missing—see [test-coverage/test-summary.md](test-coverage/test-summary.md) for troubleshooting.
+- API integration tests may fail if environment variables are missing

 ---